covia-ai/covia/docs/white-paper.md

 Covia is designed around the concept of a Universal Data Asset (UDA), a model that allows for the representation of *any* compute resource or data set in a standard form.

-An asset is defined the following:
+An asset is defined as the following:
 - Immutable metadata that describes the asset
 - Asset Content, defined by the type of asset

 Assets are **immutable**.
-It's possibly to modify assets, but this always creates a new asset version.
+It's possible to modify assets, but this always creates a new asset version.
 This property is critical for multiple reasons:
-- Support for full cryptographic verification of asset integrity
+- Supports full cryptographic verification of asset integrity
-- Support trusted acquisition of assets from decentralised sources using cryptographic hashes as content-addressable IDs
+- Supports trusted acquisition of assets from decentralised sources using cryptographic hashes as content-addressable IDs
-- Allow reliable distributed caching and replication (immutable data never becomes stale....)
+- Allows reliable distributed caching and replication (immutable data never becomes stale....)

 Examples of assets:
 - A training data set used for model building